kloudmate/samplenodejs/readme.md

-# Sample Node.js Application with OpenTelemetry Configuration
+# Sample Node.js Application with Beyla Configuration

-This repository contains a simple Node.js application that demonstrates how to configure OpenTelemetry to monitor both application and infrastructure.
+This repository contains a simple Node.js application that demonstrates how to configure Beyla to monitor both application and infrastructure.
 The application includes Docker Compose configurations for easy deployment.

 ## Prerequisites